hossamhamzahm/identifying-egyptian-artifacts-landmarks-api/readme.md

 <br>

-> Note: No sensitive data in are hardcoded in the code, instead it is passed through the environment variables in both amazon EC2 and CircleCI
+> Note: No sensitive data are hardcoded in the code, instead it is passed through the environment variables in both amazon EC2 and CircleCI

 <br>